Gawker: The original Gawker (2002–2016)

-On August 18, 2016, Gawker announced that it would be shutting down following the company's acquisition by Univision Communications.
-Its other six websites were unaffected and continue to operate under Univision.Gawkers article archive remains online following its shutdown, and its employees were transferred to the other six websites or elsewhere in Univision.
+On August 18, 2016, Gawker announced that it would be shutting down after Univision Communications acquired Gawker Media's six other websites.
+These websites continued to operate under Univision which named the unit Gizmodo Media Group in an effort to distance itself from the Gawker name.
+Gawkers employees were transferred to the other six websites or elsewhere in Univision.
+While Univision initially acquired the Gawker website when it purchased the other websites, "Univision deemed the Gawker.com brand too toxic, and transferred it back to the bankruptcy estate".
+The Gawker website remained online after it ceased publication.

+Under Bustle Digital Group (2018–2023)

 On July 12, 2018, Bryan Goldberg, owner of Bustle and Elite Daily, purchased Gawker.com in a bankruptcy auction for less than $1.5 million.

 On January 16, 2019, it was announced Carson Griffith, Ben Barna, Maya Kosoff and Anna Breslaw were joining the staff of the new Gawker.
 However, on January 23, 2019, Kosoff and Breslaw announced they were quitting the site over offensive workplace comments made by Griffith.
 "We're disappointed it ended this way, but we can't continue to work under someone who is antithetical to our sensibility and journalistic ethics, or for an employer [CEO Bryan Goldberg] who refuses to listen to the women who work for him when it's inconvenient," Kosoff and Breslaw said in a statement.

 In March 2019, Dan Peres was announced as the site's editor-in-chief.
 However, in August 2019, Peres, Griffith and the rest of the staff tasked with relaunching the site were laid off.
 "We are postponing the Gawker relaunch," a BDG spokesperson said.
 "For now, we are focusing company resources and efforts on our most recent acquisitions, Mic, The Outline, Nylon and Inverse."

-On February 27, 2020, it was announced Carson Griffith is suing The Daily Beast, the site's editor-in-chief Noah Shachtman, and writer Maxwell Tani, over a "defamatory and untruthful" article that contains allegations of offensive workplace comments from former Gawker writers Maya Kosoff and Anna Breslaw. “[Maxwell] Tani never approached Ms. Griffith for comment about any of these statements prior to publication,” the lawsuit, which was filed in New York County Supreme Court on January 23, 2020, reads.
-“It is clear this article, which has destroyed Ms. Griffith's life, was never fact-checked or thoroughly reported by Mr. Tani or his editor Mr. Shachtman and no one is being held accountable for it."
-On March 24, 2021, a New York judge denied a motion by The Daily Beast, Noah Shachtman and Maxwell Tani to dismiss Carson Griffith's defamation lawsuit.
-"This Court finds that Plaintiff has sufficiently pled a cause of action for defamation," Justice Phillip Hom wrote in the ruling.
-"In accordance with the foregoing, the motion is denied in all respects.
-Defendants shall serve and file their answer within 30 days from today."

-2021 relaunch
+Kate Storey of Esquire outlined the leading theory on the failed relaunch was that it aimed to turn Gawker into "the prestigious, journalistic gem of BDG, kept afloat by the profits of other sites like Bustle and Elite Daily", however, "the BDG board and Goldberg soon lost interest in a site that was proving difficult to staff, a lightning rod for controversy, and, ultimately, expensive to operate (reporting is expensive) while not generating commensurate revenue".

+In 2020, Griffith sued The Daily Beast, the site's editor-in-chief Noah Shachtman, and writer Maxwell Tani for defamation over an article about Kosoff and Breslaw's resignation over Griffith's comments.
+On March 24, 2021, a New York judge denied a motion to dismiss the lawsuit.
+On May 16, 2023, a New York appeals court dismissed the lawsuit.

 In April 2021, it was reported that Gawker would relaunch with former Gawker writer Leah Finnegan tapped as editor-in-chief.
-Finnegan has said, of the tone of the relaunched site, that "[...] current laws of civility mean that no, it can’t be exactly what it once was."
+Finnegan has said, of the tone of the relaunched site, that "[...] current laws of civility mean that no, it can't be exactly what it once was."
 The site relaunched on July 28, 2021.